nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`\q`

 ### Step 8 *Installing and configuring a web server:*
 >You have many options.
 We will however show you 2 options, Apache2 or Nginx.
+Only install Apache2 or Nginx, do not install both to avoid issues.

 >*[Apache](http://httpd.apache.org/):*
 >>`sudo apt-get install apache2`